-The modified process was successful in 2017 and is currently in use.
-The penalty procedure follows the 2017 process with a modification in 2019 to split the BI Race with separate penalties out and back.
+The modified process used since 2017 was modified in 2019 to split the Block Island Race with separate penalties out and back.
 The overall BI finish is calculated using the penalties applied to the separate results.
 The penalty process is administered per below:

 - The penalty subtracts from your race rating 15 sec/mile, 10 sec/mile or 5 sec/mile for first, second or third respectively.

 - This will occur even if you elect to sail in a different class the following year (eg spinnaker to cruising) or at a different rating (one design to PHRF).

 - A racer must race to remove a penalty from a previous year – skipping a year’s race will not eliminate the prior year’s penalty.